robrohan/wefx/README.md

 # wefx

 Wefx is a simple graphics library for drawing using C, WASM ([Web Assembly][webassembly]), and an [HTML canvas][htmlcanvas].
-It aims to serve a similar to [gfx][gfx], but provide an introduction to using C and WASM.
+It aims to serve a similar purpose as [gfx][gfx], but provide an introduction to using C and WASM.
 Wefx is meant to be a teaching / learning tool for C and graphics.
 Wefx is not using OpenGL /
 WebGL or anything like that.
 It is doing very basic pixel manipulation and has very simple functions to draw pixels and lines.